dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 ### Where is Python on my Machine?

-Although there are many environments in which you might run Python, this course has you run Python programs from the terminal or command shell.
-From the terminal, you should be able to type a command such as
+Although there are many environments in which you might run Python, Python is typically installed on your machine as a program that runs from the terminal or command shell.
+From the terminal, you should be able to type `python` like this:
-this:

 ```
 bash $ python